notbxno/vatssa-procedures-hub/docs/Aerodromes/South Africa/Durban King Shaka (FALE)/ground.md

 ## Taxi Procedures

-By default, all aircraft should be taxiied to the full length holding point unless otherwise requested by a pilot.
+By default, all aircraft should be taxied to the full length holding point unless otherwise requested by a pilot.

 During Runway 06 operations, only C and G may be used as departure points, and during Runway 24, only H and M may be used as departure points.